 The teacher divides the class into two teams: the Frogs and the Toads.
 Throughout the game, toads may only move by jumping and frogs may only move by hopping.

 The teacher then selects a few students to play the role of Fish.
 The Fish may only move within the river (however, they may not go on the lily pads) and their goal is to tag any Frogs or Toads that are attempting to cross.

-If a toad or a frog becomes tagged by a fish, the tagged player switches roles (i.e. toads become frogs, frogs become toads) and must return to the burrow before resuming play.
-If a toad or a frog was tagged while carrying a fly, they must return the fly before heading to the burrow.
+If a Frog or a Toad becomes tagged by a Fish, that player switches roles and returns to the burrow (e.g. a Frog becomes a Toad and vice-versa).
+If a player is tagged while carrying a fly, they must return the fly to the riverbank and then make their way back to the burrow.

 Build One: Toads and Frogs